Universal City Studios, Inc. v. Nintendo Co., Ltd.: First District court decision

 On June 29, 1982, Universal officially sued Nintendo.
 The company also announced that it had agreed to license the rights to King Kong to Coleco.
 On January 3, 1983, Universal then sent cease-and-desist letters to Nintendo's licensees offering three options: stop using Donkey Kong characters, obtain a license from Universal, or be sued.
 Six licensees caved, but Milton Bradley refused to do so.
 When Ralston Purina's offer of $5,000 for the use of Donkey Kong characters on breakfast cereal was turned down, they also refused to settle.

 Lincoln hired John Kirby to represent Nintendo in court.
 Kirby had won other big cases for the likes of PepsiCo., General Foods, and Warner-Lambert.
 Kirby researched the game's development, taking depositions from designer Shigeru Miyamoto and Nintendo president Hiroshi Yamauchi in Japan.
 Miyamoto claimed that he had in fact called his ape character King Kong at first, as that was a generic term in Japan for any large ape.

 Universal City Studios, Inc. v.
 Nintendo, Co., Ltd. was heard at the United States District Court for the Southern District of New York by Judge Robert W. Sweet.
 The trial lasted seven days, during which Universal, represented by the New York firm Townley & Updike, argued that the name Donkey Kong could be confused with King Kong and that the plot of the game was an infringement on that of the film.
 Kirby showed key differences between Donkey Kong and King Kong.
 He also alleged that Universal had no rights to the King Kong characters and that they had in fact successfully sued RKO Pictures in 1975 in Universal City Studios, Inc. v.
-RKO General, Inc., wherein they proved that the plot of King Kong was in the public domain and thus opened the way for Dino De Laurentiis' remake.
+RKO General, Inc., wherein they proved that the plot of King Kong was in the public domain (by way of the original film's novelizaion) and thus opened the way for Dino De Laurentiis' remake.

 Sweet ruled that Universal did not have any trademark in King Kong, because King Kong did not designate a single source, and even if King Kong was a Universal trademark, the possibility that anyone would confuse Donkey Kong and King Kong was unlikely.
 In his opinion, Donkey Kong was "comical" and the ape character "farcical, childlike and nonsexual".
 The King Kong character, on the other hand, was "a ferocious gorilla in quest of a beautiful woman".
 Sweet declared that "at best, Donkey Kong is a parody of King Kong".